 Researchers have also examined the idea that we all construct our own interpretations of the message.
-What the sender said and what the reciever heard may be different.
-In the constructivist 16 model (Figure 1.4 "Constructivist Model of Communication"), we focus on the negotiated meaning, or common ground, when trying to describe communication.
+As the State Department quote at the beginning of this chapter indicates, what I said and what you heard may be different.
+In the constructivist model (Figure 1.4 "Constructivist Model of Communication"), we focus on the negotiated meaning, or common ground, when trying to describe communication.
 Pearce, W. B., & Cronen, V. (1980).
 Communication, action, and meaning: The creating of social realities.
 New York, NY: Praeger., Cronen, V., & Pearce, W. B. (1982).
 The coordinated management of meaning: A theory of communication.
 In F. E. Dance (Ed.), Human communication theory (pp. 61-89).
 New York, NY: Harper & Row.

 Imagine that you are visiting Atlanta, Georgia, and go to a restaurant for dinner.
-When asked if you want a "Coke," you may reply, "Sure."
-The waiter may then ask you again, "What kind?" and you may reply, "Coke is fine."
-The waiter then may ask a third time, "What kind of soft drink would you like?"
+When asked if you want a "Coke," you may reply, "sure."
+The waiter may then ask you again, "what kind?" and you may reply, "Coke is fine."
+The waiter then may ask a third time, "what kind of soft drink would you like?"
 The misunderstanding in this example is that in Atlanta, the home of the Coca-Cola Company, most soft drinks are generically referred to as "Coke."
 When you order a soft drink, you need to specify what type, even if you wish to order a beverage that is not a cola or not even made by the Coca-Cola Company.
-The words "pop," "soda pop," or "soda" may also be used to refer to a soft drink; not necessarily the brand "Coke."
+To someone from other regions of the United States, the words "pop," "soda pop," or "soda" may be the familiar way to refer to a soft drink; not necessarily the brand "Coke."
 In this example, both you and the waiter understand the word "Coke," but you each understand it to mean something different.
 In order to communicate, you must each realize what the term means to the other person, and establish common ground, in order to fully understand the request and provide an answer.